nolanhergert/EasyLED/src/README.md

 v1.0
   * Double check on older Android, iPhone and a Windows device emulator?
 Maybe old IE and safari as well.
 I think it *should* work, but maybe iterators won't work.
+  * Talk with various advisors as whether it's wise to work on it to full product or not.

 Somehow wled.me works on android?